1. C Examples on Traversal of a Tree without using Recursion

 3. C Examples on Number Conversion without using Recursion

 In Gray code, while traversing from one step to another step only one bit in the code group changes.
-The following programs convert binary code of a number into its equivalent gray code using recursion and without using recursion.
+The C programs in this section convert binary code of a number into its equivalent gray code using recursion and without using recursion.
 The other program in the section finds the product of 2 numbers without using recursion.

 4. C Examples on Linked List Implementation without using Recursion